OtoloNetworks/rebar3_osv/README.md

 Limitations
 ===========

- 1. rebar3_osv must be run on Linux x86_64, as the release is uploaded by running the image under kvm/qemu and transfering in the releae files.
+ 1. rebar3_osv must be run on Linux x86_64, as the release is uploaded by running the image under kvm/qemu and transfering in the release files.
- 2. Needs to use the modified OTP (currently based on 18.3.4.4 - we are working to make this easier)
+ 2. Needs to use the modified OTP (currently based on 21.0) and this needs to match that installed on the system
  3. Ports are not supported
  4. NIFs are supported but may need compiling -fpie (the default on many distributions)